Note: For this demonstration, we are using the half rack on the left in the picture above–the one with the bones farthest apart.

 People are usually a little less sure about how they want their lamb cooked–many are somewhat surprised even to be asked.
 Because of the pasteurization capabilities of sous vide, lamb can be safely served at almost any level of apparent doneness,

 There is debate as to the exact definition of “rare,” “medium rare,” “au point,” etc. A little practice will help you learn just exactly what temperature achieves your preferred appearance of doneness.

 Here are some basic temperature setting guidelines:

 Medium rare: 135 F/57 C

 Level of difficulty: 2.0

 Preheat the water in your sous vide bath to the temperature that most closely matches your preference.
 For the purpose of this demonstration, we used 129 F/54 C.

 After vacuum sealing the rack of lamb, process at the appropriate temperature for

 While you are waiting for the lamb, prepare the other components as we described them or whatever you plan to serve as accompaniments.
-Once the racks have been removed from the sous vide bath, they will be ready for service within half an hour.
+Once the rack has been removed from the sous vide bath, it will be ready for service within half an hour.

 This dish is timeless.
 We were serving it just like this as far back as the 70’s, and it was not new then.
 Some things just never get old.